blakeblackshear/frigate/docs/docs/configuration/review.md

       - dog
 ```

-## Restricting alerts to specific zones
+## Restricting review items to specific zones

-By default a review item will be marked as a detection if any `review -> detections -> labels` are detected anywhere in the camera frame.
-You may want to configure review items to only be marked as a detection when the object enters an area of secondary interest, [see the zone docs for more information](./zones.md#restricting-alerts-and-detections-to-specific-zones)
+By default a review item will be created if any `review -> alerts -> labels` and `review -> detections -> labels` are detected anywhere in the camera frame.
+You will likely want to configure review items to only be created when the object enters an area of interest, [see the zone docs for more information](./zones.md#restricting-alerts-and-detections-to-specific-zones)

 :::info

-Because zones don't apply to audio, audio labels will always be marked as a detection.
+Because zones don't apply to audio, audio labels will always be marked as an alert.

 :::